Ace Ventura: When Nature Calls: Sequel

 A standalone made-for-TV sequel, titled Ace Ventura Jr.: Pet Detective, was released in 2009 to poor reception.

 In March 2021, there were reports that a direct sequel under the working title Ace Ventura 3 is in development at Amazon Studios.
 Pat Casey and Josh Miller, writers of Sonic the Hedgehog, were attached as writers for the film.
-Although there are no official plans for the film, Jim Carrey joked that he would star in the movie if Christopher Nolan was to direct the film.
+Although there are no official plans for the film, Jim Carrey joked that he would star in the movie if Christopher Nolan were to direct the film.